e-HAIL Members

 Professor, Computer Science and Engineering

-Areas of Expertise: Natural language processing; computational social science; multimodal processing.
+Areas of Expertise: Natural language processing; computational social science; multimodal processing

 Publications: